Energy & Manufacturing in Appalachia (EMA)

 Resources

 Assessments are available to allow manufacturers to identify the best strategies to achieve their unique goals.
-Start with this self-assessment to get an idea of the awareness and opportunities in clean energy.
+Start with this self-assessment to get an idea of the awareness and opportunities in energy.
 This can lead to a site assessment or other engagement tailored to company needs.

-Self-Assessment – Clean Energy Manufacturing Economy
+Self-Assessment – Energy Manufacturing Economy

 Assess one of manufacturing’s largest expenses – electricity.
 Enter the electric bill information and receive information about ways to lower costs and apply for funding for efficiency projects.
 Click this link to open the Bill Analyzer tools.